RustySamovar/RustySamovar/README.md

 Look at the instructions in the `proto` project on how to get the required file set.

-## Retrieving an SSL certificate and traffic encryption keys
+## Retrieving traffic encryption keys

-To generate an SSL certificate, you'll need `openssl` tool installed.

-- On *nix, use `misc/ssl_stuff/get_cert.sh` script
-- On Windows, TODO

-To get the traffic encryption key, there're many possible ways, but the easiest one would be to generate them using [Ec2b tool](https://github.com/Jasuf/Ec2b).
-Move `Ec2bSeed.bin` into `keys/master.ec2b` and `Ec2bKey.bin` into `keys/master.key`.
+Refer to `Sapozhok`'s README about traffic encryption keys.
+Note that `RustySamovar` doesn't need SSL keys, only RSA and regional ones.

 ## Compiling